Motto: To Prevent, Protect and Preserve

 Contact Fire Inspector Donald Locklear for any questions relating to inspections and the fire permit application.

 Fire Safety Training for Day Care Providers

 Day care providers may register for quarterly Fire Safety Training from the dates listed below.
 You may register by email.
 Please include the names of all staff that are registering, the name of the day care center, and the requested date of training.
-All training classes will be held at the City of Laurinburg North Fire Station located at 501 North Main Street at 6:30 p.m.
+All training classes will be held at the Emergency Operations Center located at 1403 West Boulevard at 6:30 p.m.
 Due to limited seating space, you will receive an email confirmation once your registration request has been processed.
 Each class will be limited to 25 students.

 The City of Laurinburg and Scotland County jointly support a volunteer Rescue Squad which serves everyone in the county.
 The squad is available 24 hours a day to handle emergency situations.
 The Rescue Squad has modern up-to-date equipment, and all squad members have been thoroughly trained in rescue and emergency techniques.

 Animals are an important part of the lives of people, either as pets, or as part of our natural wildlife.
 Most people consider their dog or cat to be part of the family.
 This is evident in the amount of money owners are willing to spend on their pets for specialty foods, toys, and trips to the veterinarian.
 The City of Laurinburg Animal Control Department realizes this and has made part of its mission to help improve the lives of all animals within the City, while at the same time providing protection to citizens.
 This has been done by passing new ordinances and implementing several different programs whose purpose is to help reduce the overpopulation of our dogs and cats and protecting citizens from dangerous dogs.